-Contact with the Trustees should be via the Executive Headteacher.
+Contact with the Trustees should be via the Chief Executive.

 The redacted Minutes of the Trustees Meetings are in the Meetings folder.

 Each Academy has its own ‘Local Board of Governors’ (‘LBG’).
 These have a similar status to committees of a maintained Governing Body and the only powers they have are those that are delegated to them by the Board of Trustees.
 This is normally formalised into a ‘Scheme of Delegation’.

 The ability to delegate additional responsibilities or remove responsibilities is not static and the level of delegation can be reviewed to meet changing circumstances.